brunojppb/turbo-cache-server/README.md

     env:
       TURBO_API: "http://127.0.0.1:8585"
       TURBO_TEAM: "NAME_OF_YOUR_REPO_HERE"
-      # The value of TURBO_TOKEN is irrelevant
+      # The value of TURBO_TOKEN will be checked by the cache server
-      # as we don't perform any auth against the cache server
-      # but it's still necessary for Turborepo
-      TURBO_TOKEN: "turbo-token"
+      TURBO_TOKEN: "secret-turbo-token"
     ```

 1. In the same workflow file, after checking out your code,